Doing work in Rama: Depots, ETLs, and PStates

 PState.setSchema(String.class)

-specifies a list where each value must be a String
+specifies a set where each value must be a String

 PState.listSchema(PState.mapSchema(String.class, Object.class))